suvendubrk/IPTClock/README.md

 - Fullscreen on Mac doesn't use the area of the menus at the top and bottom.

-- When exiting IPTClock on windows a pop telling python has stopped working.
+- When exiting IPTClock on windows a pop-up appears telling python has stopped working.

-- Resizing sponsor area using keybinds doesn't work in fullscreen on Windows.
+- Resizing sponsor area using keybinds doesn't work in fullscreen.